Carmel, New York: History

+The town of Carmel was originally inhabited by Indians of the Wappinger people, who, in 1691, sold the property to Dutch traders.
+In 1697, a wealthy New York merchant, Adolphus Philipse, purchased their deed and was granted a patent from King William III of England for the entire tract of land which is now Putnam County.
+The town was settled around 1740 by George Hughson.

 Carmel was formed with Franklin town from part of Frederick town on March 17, 1795, while still a part of Dutchess County.
 (Franklin was renamed Patterson April 6, 1808.
 Frederick changed its name to Kent April 15, 1817.)
 Carmel was transferred to Putnam County when Dutchess County was split to form Putnam County in 1812 and Carmel was designated the county seat.
 In 1861, a small part of Carmel was taken to be added to the town of Putnam Valley.

+A statue memorializing Sybil Ludington sits alongside Lake Gleneida.
+At the age of 16, she is said to have ridden all night to alert troops on April 26, 1777 that the British were coming.
+A 2015 report in The New England Quarterly says there is little evidence backing the story, and whether the ride occurred has been questioned since at least 1956.

-Putnam County Courthouse
+Putnam County Court House

-The Putnam County Courthouse was built in 1814.
+The historic Putnam County Court House was built in 1814.
 It is the second oldest working courthouse in New York State.
 General James Townsend, of Carmel, was the architect.
 A landmark on Gleneida Avenue in Carmel, the building has a classical front facade.
 There was one hanging there in 1844.
 A jail was added in 1855.
 A new Putnam County Courthouse was completed in early 2008, located nearby on Gleneida Avenue.